Geometric Satake equivalence in mixed characteristic and Springer correspondence: Geometric Satake equivalence and Springer correspondence

-As explained in \S \ref{scn:plan}, all that remains to prove the main theorem is the case $G=T$ or $G$ is semisimple rank 1.
-Assume that $p>2$ and that $v_F(p)$ is sufficiently large so that $\Psi_G$ can be defined.
+As explained in \S \ref{scn:plan}, all that remains to prove the main theorem is the case $G=T$ or $G$ is semisimple of rank 1.
+Assume that $p$ is good for $G$ and that $v_F(p)$ is sufficiently large so that $\Psi_G$ can be defined.

-\subsection{The case $G=T$}
+\subsubsection{The case $G=T$}

 If $G=T$, then $\Gr^{\sm}_T$ and $\cal{N}_T^{p^{-\infty}}$ are both single points, and $\Psi_T$ is the canonical identification.
 Moreover, $\Phi_{\check{T}}\circ \scr{S}_T^{\sm}$ is the equivalence $H^0\colon \Perv_{L^+T}(\Gr^{\sm}_T,\Qlb)\to \rm{Vect}_{\Qlb}$ and $\bb{S}_T$ is canonically isomorphic to $H^0\colon \Perv_{\bar{T}}(\cal{N}_T^{p^{-\infty}},\Qlb)\to \rm{Vect}_{\Qlb}$.
 Hence we have a canonical isomorphism